ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 add_containerobject_s(objectref, {50, 1536, 17493, 7715}) - don't know how this works??

-unknown_XXXXH - a lot of these lingering, would have to go back to the beginning to see what they were now
+unknown_XXXXH - a lot of these lingering, would have to go back to the beginning to see what they were originally

 get_gold